We may earn money or products from the companies or links mentioned in this post.

 If you are able to utilize two Extra Magic Hour days at California Adventure, I suggest doing the game plan I mentioned above in Pixar Pier, etc on one day, then the second day, riding Guardians of the Galaxy: Mission Breakout! plus grabbing some pictures with nobody in the background.

 We got some great shots at Pixar Pier, and they even had some Photopass Photographers out during Extra Magic Hour.

 After Extra Magic Hour in California Adventure, we actually found we had done almost every ride we cared to in the parks.
 We did a few extra rides at Paradise Garden Park, and then enjoyed the Animation building and Disney Junior Dance Party before taking a break at the hotel for lunch, pool time, and more.

-Have you done Disneyland’s Extra Magic Hour at California Adventure or Disneyland Park?
+Have you done Disneyland’s Magic Morning or Extra Magic Hour?
 What was your experience?